 October 18/19, 2017 – the farthest tropospheric ducting logs:

 In total, I logged over 3000 WLAN networks between October 17 and 19 via tropospheric ducting propagation mode.
 It is certainly a merit of my new mast and antenna over nearby trees.
 I have already merged this log with my cumulative list of received networks: https://wifi.fmdx.pl/

 I wrote a script that fetches a detailed info about each network from the Wigle database.
-Due to the daily query limit, it took a week to complete and 1278 out of 3396 networks were identified.
+Due to the daily query limit, it took a week to complete and initally 1278 out of 3396 networks were identified.
 I applied some constraints on the results though.
 Some dual-band WLAN radios were used in the past on the 2.4 GHz band instead, so I ignored these reports.
-I also limited all results to the networks that match reception azimuth within ±5°.
-Then I generated a map, which contains 1226 networks (36%).
-The longest path has been marked with a blue line, this is the
+In addition to Wigle matches, I also used my own database based on wardriving activity.
+Finally I limited all results to networks that match reception azimuth within ±5° and then I generated a map.
+The longest path has been marked with a blue line and this is the

 (click for an interactive map)